inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 39. Change the colour for each type of vegetation by double-clicking on the coloured block next to its name.
-You can change the colour for each type of vegetation to something that you think is more applicable, as we’ve done here:
+You can change the colour for each type of vegetation to something that you think is more applicable.

 .. image:: /static/training/beginner/qgis-inasafe/image141.*
    :align: center